 \section{Experimental setup}

-The proposed MTUNets extract local and global contexts from input images to simultaneously solve segmentation, detection, and pose tasks.
-Because the learning rates of these tasks are different \cite{Bru18,Liu16,Red17}, the proposed MTUNets are trained in a stepwise manner rather than in an end-to-end manner to help the backbone network gradually learn common features.
-Setups of the training strategy, image data, and dynamic validation are given as follows:
+The proposed MTUNets extract local and global contexts from input images to simultaneously perform segmentation, detection, and pose tasks.
+Because the these tasks have different learning rates \cite{Bru18,Liu16,Red17}, the proposed MTUNets were trained in a stepwise instead of end-to-end manner to help the backbone network learn common features.
+The training strategy, image data, and validation are described as follows.